A Global Investigation of Child Labor: Case Studies for India, Uganda, and the United States

 Each of the three lessons in this curriculum has specific learning objectives listed.
 These objectives have been divided into knowledge, attitude, and skill objectives for students.
 The following are larger goals for the curriculum unit as a whole:

-• To understand different reasons why people work
+• Understand different reasons why people work

-• To recognize the complexity of child labor
+• Recognize the complexity of child labor

-• To learn about different types of intervention
+• Learn about different types of intervention

 Description of Activities